 Award Categories

-- Game Changer Campaign of the Year recognizes local, state, or national advocacy campaigns that tackled a big problem and achieved a new, game-changing policy or protected an existing critical policy.
+• Game Changer Campaign of the Year recognizes local, state, or national advocacy campaigns that tackled a big problem and achieved a new, game-changing policy.
 Sometimes a policy window opens quickly, and advocates move fast; sometimes, the window opens after years of sustained advocacy efforts.
 Either way, nominees in this category pushed the envelope to make a significant impact for students and families—paving the way for others to replicate or adapt this strategy in their communities.

-- Best Defense highlights campaigns that strategically defended important policy and overcame significant odds; sometimes, the most significant wins are actually holding the line.
+• Best Defense highlights campaigns that strategically defended important policy at significant risk and overcame significant odds using innovative tactics; sometimes, the most significant wins are actually holding the line.
 Nominees in this category provide models for how to deploy sharp strategies to defend policies or efforts that benefit students.

-- Best Implementation is a new award this year that highlights the necessary implementation work to ensure that breakthrough policy or laws lead to sustained impact for students.
+• Best Implementation highlights the necessary work to ensure that breakthrough policies or laws lead to sustained impact.
 Advocates know passing policy is only the beginning of the work to change outcomes and opportunities for students.
-This category features implementation work on laws or policies that were passed or adopted at least three years ago.
-Nominations for this award must include 1) specific data showing impact on outcomes and 2) describe a PIE Network member or partner organization’s involvement in implementation (setting or advocating for regulations, data monitoring, stakeholder engagement and momentum-building, professional development, etc).
+This category features implementation work on laws or policies that were passed at least three years ago.
+Nominations for this award must include specific data showing the impact on outcomes and describe a PIE Network member or partner organization’s involvement in implementation (setting regulations, data monitoring, stakeholder engagement, professional development, etc.).
 While individual leaders may have changed over time, nominations in this category should reflect sustained advocacy or policy work that PIE Network member or partner organizations have been involved with since the policy or law was passed.

-- Most Actionable Research spotlights resources or tools that shed new light on pressing and widespread problems or solutions and that state and local advocates across the Network leveraged to make a compelling case for policy change and achieve breakthroughs.
+• Most Actionable Tools & Research spotlights resources or tools that shed new light on pressing and widespread problems or solutions and that state and local advocates across the Network leveraged to make a compelling case for policy change and achieve breakthroughs.

 Rules & Guidelines